mvdcamme/C-Judge/README.md

 * All other files will by default be ignored by the C judge, but they may be read from or written to by the student's code.
 * Subdirectories in `evaluation` will be ignored entirely.
 To clarify: only be the C judge ?

 As noted above, each `.cpp` file will produce its own test executable.
 Test cases can therefore either be defined in one single source file, or spread out over multiple files.
-Implementing each test case in its own separate source file is cumbersome and significantly slows down the judge, but offers the following advantages:
+We recommended to write all test cases in one source file for simple exercises where the student is unlikely to cause an unexpected runtime failure (e.g., exercises that do not use pointers, I/O, dynamic memory allocation, etc.) and to distribute each test case over their own source files for more complex exercises.
+While implementing each test case in its own separate source file may be cumbersome and significantly slow down the judge, it offers the following advantages:

 * An unexpected failure in the student's code (e.g., because of a segfault), will cause the executable to immediately and non-recoverably terminate.
 If the executable only performs one test case, the other test cases can still continue.
-* Handling exercises that use command-line arguments or the stdin stream is easier.
+* The handling of exercises that process command-line arguments or use the stdin stream is easier.

-It is recommended to write all test cases in one source file when writing tests for trivial exercises, where the student is unlikely to cause an unexpected failure (e.g., exercises that do not use pointers, I/O, memory allocation etc.) and to distribute each test case over their own source files for more complex exercises (e.g., any exercise where pointers have to be used), as well as exercises where the student has to use command-line arguments or read from the stdin stream.

 ### JSON Output

 When a test case is run by the GTest framework, its execution is recorded into a JSON output file.
-GTest provides the  `::testing::Test::RecordProperty(string key, int|string value)` function to record `value` (which can be either a string or an integer) for key into the output.
+GTest provides the `::testing::Test::RecordProperty(string key, int|string value)` function to record `value` (which can be either a string or an integer) for key into the JSON output file.

 Every test case must record a value for the following properties:

 * `description`: a string describing what the test case is testing.
 Corresponds with item 2 in Figure \ref{annotated_feedback}.
 Can be any string.